gobravedave/C4-Plantuml-Helper/discovery.md

 Models can be published to [confluence]( https://structurizr.com/help/atlassian-confluence) via HTML iframe macro or the [structurizr macro](https://marketplace.atlassian.com/vendors/1213399).
 Alternatively it is possible to export models in PlantUML, C4-PlantUML and Mermaid formats.

-Diagrams as code can be suported via the
+Diagrams as code can be supported via the
 [C4 DSL Extension](https://marketplace.visualstudio.com/items?itemName=systemticks.c4-dsl-extension).

 The tool is well documented and sample [C4 DSL](https://gitlab.com/systemticks/c4-grammar/-/tree/master/workspace) is available.
 The learning curve from this tool is steeper than all the tools above.